jeffbski/bench-rest/README.md

  - `verify2XX` - afterHook which fails if an operation's status code was not in 200-299 range.
 If you don't want a redirect followed, be sure to add the request option `followRedirect: false`.
 Note: by default errors are verified (greater than or equal to 400), so this would just be used when you want to make sure it is not a 3xx either.

 To create custom beforeHook or afterHook the synchronous function needs to accept an `all` object and return the same or possibly modified object.
 To exit the flow, an exception can be thrown which will be caught and emitted.
+Using these beforeHooks you can modify the next request, and using the afterHooks can verify the response and/or store data for future actions.
+The best way to keep the data separate is to use the all.env.index which will be a unique integer starting with 0 for the iteration.
+See `examples/hook.js` and `test/hooks.mocha.js`

-So a verification function could be written as such
+So a preprocess, postprocess, or verification function could be written as such

 ```javascript
 function verifyData(all) {